Shippable/docs/sources/reference/admiral.md

 ### restart
 This is a helper command to recover from unexpected machine shutdown or reboot.
-If one (or more) Shippable services go down because of any reason, this command can be used to restart those services.
+If one (or more) Shippable services go down for any reason, this command can be used to restart those services.
 `./admiral.sh restart` will go through all the components of the system and (re)start them.
 This command is idempotent, so running it multiple times has no